eclipse-autowrx/docs/content/_index.md

 This page provides deep dive information for the feature of playground.digital.auto.

-For more theoretical information about Software-Defined Vehicle, please consider visiting https://www.sdv.guide/
+For a detailed introduction into SDV concepts and methodology, please refer to the sdv.guide